"Quality Outdoor Living Since 1995"

 What is an Aluminum Patio Cover?

-An aluminum patio cover uses solid extruded aluminum panels—typically 6061-T6 alloy, the same marine-grade aluminum used in boat hulls.
-It’s powder-coated for color and corrosion resistance, and comes in flat roof, gabled, insulated, or louvered configurations.
+An aluminum patio cover uses solid, heavy-gauge architectural aluminum panels, over-built for BC winters.
+It’s powder-coated for colour and corrosion resistance, and comes in flat-roof or gabled (pitched) configurations.

 This is the most popular choice in the Okanagan, and for good reason: solid shade, strong structure, zero maintenance, and significantly lower cost than glass.